4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

         ```
     4. Select resume style (first style FAANGPath is recommended).
     5. Output file is `test_generated_resume.pdf` in root directory
-    6. Carefully read the resume, look for **No info** text in it.
+    6. Carefully read the resume, look for **No info**, **N/A** or **None** text in it.
 If you find it - that means that some critical information in your resume text is missing and you must add it to your resume file(s) and repeat the resume creation process.
     7. If you are satisfied with the quality of your resume - you can rename the output file to `resume.pdf` and move it to the `data/resumes/` folder - the bot will use this resume by default.

 ## ▶️ Usage